kitsunyan/systemd-boot-password/README.md

 For password protection, run `sbpctl generate` and enter desired password.
 This tool will generate SHA-512 hash sum which you can add to `loader.conf` file: `password $sha512sum`.
 Boot manager will prompt password when you try to open editor with `e` key.

-You can create a standalone EFI application with Linux EFI and initramfs: `sudo sbpctl standalone /boot/initramfs-linux.img /boot/vmlinuz-linux $esp/linux.efi`.
+You can create a standalone EFI application with Linux EFI and initramfs: `sudo sbpctl standalone --initrd /boot/initramfs-linux.img /boot/vmlinuz-linux $esp/linux.efi`.

 You can create a single `loader.conf` file with all entries, divided by empty line: